 You can use the Migration Platform to convert schema and then check a list of conversion action items.
 You will need to address these issues manually to follow the 12-step process.

 After completing the conversion step, you need to compare the source and target database schemas.
 This is also an important step for database upgrade projects as you need to discover the possible database schema drift and address it if needed.
+The results are divided into three tabs depending on the schemas’ matching.
 You can export the results of the schema comparison to the report.

 Types and Objects Mapping